Failed GERD Treatments

 Failure of medications to satisfy the GERD patient must be acknowledged such that other avenues of treatment can be pursued and needless suffering avoided.
 Treatments that focus directly on the cause of GERD, the damaged LES, are very successful.
 The comprehensive approach to GERD offered by the Heartburn Treatment Center offers these treatments.
 They have provided many people the relief they deserve.

 Today, make that decision to contact Dr. Nilesh Patel.
-Register for your FREE Seminar at one of our GERD treatment centers.
+Register for your FREE Evaluation at one of our GERD treatment centers.
 If you would like to speak to someone about acid reflux and its causes, symptoms or treatments please fill out our online contact us form.